ignite/cli/docs/guide/nameservice/02-messages.md

 - name defines the name that the user can buy, sell, and delete
 - bid is the price the user bids to buy a name

-The `starport scaffold message buy-name name bid` command creates and modifies several files and outputs the changes.
+The `ignite scaffold message buy-name name bid` command creates and modifies several files and outputs the changes.
 You can view the changes in each file:

 ```bash
 modify proto/nameservice/tx.proto